RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-A-survey-of-artificial-intelligence-risk.md

 ---
 title:  "A survey of artificial intelligence risk assessment methodologies"
-excerpt:  "This report was commissioned to (1) inform policy makers and regulatory stakehol (...)"
+excerpt:  "This report was commissioned to (1) inform policy makers and regulatory stakeholders about noteworthy approaches to AI risk assessment, including leading practices, and (2) to inform rulemaking on AI risk assessment.
+The survey covers: lega (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Report.png
 sidebar: